Patsy Pulitzer

 Gladys "Patsy" Pulitzer Preston (May 31, 1928 – October 28, 2011) was an American fashion model, socialite and philanthropist.
-The granddaughter of Joseph Pulitzer, newspaper publisher and founder of the Pulitzer Prize, she grew up in Palm Beach, Florida.
+The granddaughter of newspaper publisher Joseph Pulitzer, founder of the Pulitzer Prize, she grew up in Palm Beach, Florida.
 In 1961, she appeared in Sports Illustrated as one of the "World's Loveliest Sportswomen", after catching a 1230 lb black marlin, a then world-record catch for a woman.
 She modeled and appeared in various magazines.
 In later life, she was active in women's rights causes, particularly Planned Parenthood.

 Early life

 Gladys Pulitzer was born in New York City on May 31, 1928, the daughter of Gladys Mildred Munn and Herbert "Tony" Pulitzer, and a granddaughter of Joseph Pulitzer, newspaper publisher and founder of the Pulitzer Prize.
 She grew up in Palm Beach, Florida.
 Pulitzer was educated at Palm Beach Day School and the Foxcroft School, Middleburg, Virginia, and earned an associate of arts degree from Finch College, New York.
 Her brother Herbert Pulitzer was married to the fashion designer Lilly Pulitzer, and Roxanne Pulitzer.